this is technique

 Previously, I enjoyed agency life at Razorfish and Publicis Sapient in New York, NY.
 I worked with dozens of clients, including American Red Cross, AT&T, Delta Faucet, EMC, Nextel SA, Citibank, JP Morgan, Oppenheimer Funds, PNC, Prudential, Ford, Freightliner Vans, Genesis, Mercedes-Benz Financial Services, Mercedes-Benz USA, smart, Fresh Direct, Sotheby’s International Realty, Travel Channel, and Women’s Wear Daily.

-I’ve spoken on UX design and conducted workshops for numerous organizations, and conferences, including Chanel, Publicis Sapient, New York University, University of Maryland, Design Museum Week, Hackers on Planet Earth (HOPE), The Internet Freedom Festival, SXSW, UX Sketch Camp NYC, and the Brooklyn Product Design Meetup.
+I’ve spoken on UX design and conducted workshops for numerous organizations, and conferences, including Chanel, Publicis Sapient, New York University, University of Maryland, University of Wisconsin-Madison, Design Museum Week, Hackers on Planet Earth (HOPE), The Internet Freedom Festival, Medium Day, SXSW, UX Sketch Camp NYC, and the Brooklyn Product Design Meetup.

 I also teach user experience design at the School of Visual Arts in Manhattan.